 All of the techniques we discuss below would be applied only by CIA personnel who are highly trained in carrying out the techniques within the limits set by the CIA and described in this memorandum.
 This training is crucial-the proposed techniques are not for wide application, or for use by young and untrained personnel who might be more likely to misuse or abuse them.
 The average age of a CIA interrogator authorized to apply these techniques is 43, and many possess advanced degrees in psychology.
 Every interrogator who would apply these enhanced techniques is trained and certified in a course that lasts approximately four weeks, which includes mandatory knowledge of the detailed interrogation guidelines that the CIA has developed for this program.
 This course entails for each interrogator more than 250 hours of training in the techniques and their limits.
-An interrogator works under the direct supervision of experienced personnel before he is permitted principally to direct an interrogator might misuse any technique.
-We understand from you that these procedures ensure that all interrogators understand the design and purpose of the interrogation techniques, and that they will apply the techniques in accordance with their authorized and intended use.5
+An interrogator works under the direct supervision of experienced personnel before he is permitted principally to direct an interrogation.
+Bach interrogator has been psychologically screened to minimize the risk that an interrogator might misuse any technique.
+We understand from you that these procedures ensure that all interrogators understand the design and purpose of the interrogation techniques, and that they will apply the techniques in accordance with their authorized and intended use.